• Art Magazine

 Music and subcultures

-The time hadn't yet come for them to reach the very top of the fashion world.
+The time hadn't yet come for the glamorous fashion scene.
 Nevertheless, a change was already noticeable in the 1960s: Dr. Martens became a fashion statement, London's subcultures .
 Skinheads and punks began to incorporate the boots into their looks.

 Some of them wanted to show their solidarity with the working class, others used it to celebrate their protest against society.

-Many musicians from punk bands like the Sex Pistols or The Clash wore the shoes on stage as a sign of their nonconformity, so that they steadily gained popularity, especially within their own subculture, well into the 1970s and 1980s.
+Many musicians from punk bands like the Sex Pistols or The Clash wore the shoes on stage as a sign of their nonconformity.
+This is how they steadily gained popularity, especially within their own subculture, well into the 1970s and 80s.

 © Dr. Martens (archive image)